nickpiggott/odr-dabmux-announcements-controller/README.md

 # odr-dabmux-announcements-controller
-A PHP Script to control announcements on odr-dabmux
+A PHP Script to control announcements on odr-dabmux (v1.1 or higher)

 odr-dabmux is a open source implementation of a multiplexer for DAB / DAB+ Digital Radio (based on EN 300 401).
 Since version 0.8.0, odr-dabmux has supported definition and control of announcement clusters.
-(See http://opendigitalradio.org)
+(See http://opendigitalradio.org).

 An HTTP server can be installed on the same machine as odr-dabmux, to host this PHP script.
 The HTTP must currently be on the same machine as odr-dabmux only allows local connections (127.0.0.1) to its interface.
 You might want to consider Apache or something